 From your Seller Central account, go to Inventory > Add a product.
 When the Add a Product screen comes up, click “ Inventory > Add a product.
 When the Add a Product screen comes up, click “Create a new product listing.”

 First, you will need to choose your product category.
 Then, once you’ve done that, you’ll have to fill out the information for the listing itself.

 When setting a price for your dropshipped product don’t forget to account for Amazon’s fees.
 If you are a professional seller, you will pay a referral fee of 8-15% depending on the category.
 Individual sellers pay an additional $1.00 per sale, too.

 Finally, as soon as you’re ready, you can publish your listing and start making sales.

 Five tips for success when dropshipping on Amazon

-Of course, creating a dropshipping business on Amazon is easy.
-But succeeding with dropshipping on Amazon takes a little more work.
+Of course, creating a dropshipping business on Amazon is a little easier than other ways of selling products on Amazon. but succeeding with dropshipping on Amazon takes a little more work.

 In order to maximize sales, you will need to drive traffic to your product listing.
 This can be done in a number of ways.

 First, you have Amazon’s internal sponsorship program, Amazon Pay-Per-Click (PPC).
 With PPC, you create advertisements for your products that make your product appear higher in Amazon’s search results for keywords that you set.